 C.1.2.
-Investment Committee
+Joint Management Committee

-The Investment Committee shall perform its duties within the scope of any general guidelines, policies and instructions established or given by the Trustee from time to time, including the Statement of Investment Principles.
-The following matters are within the authority and scope of the Investment Committee:
+The Joint Management Committee shall perform its duties within the scope of any general guidelines, policies and instructions established or given by the Trustee from time to time, including the Statement of Investment Principles.
+The following investment matters are within the authority and scope of the Joint Management Committee:

-- establishing general guidelines and policies on investment matters including revising from time to time the Statement of Investment Principles (after having consulted the employers in accordance with section 35 of the Pensions Act 1995); - appointing and dismissing investment managers, AVC providers, custodians, performance measurement service providers and other investment service providers;
+- establishing general guidelines and policies on investment matters including revising from time to time the Statement of Investment Principles (after having consulted the employers in accordance with section 35 of the Pensions Act 1995); - establishing overall investment objectives and strategic asset allocations;

-- establishing overall investment objectives and strategic asset allocations; - making investment decisions in accordance with the investment objectives and strategic asset allocations but not those which are required to be taken by an authorised person under section 191 of the Financial Services Act 1986; - approving transfers of assets between investment managers and/or custodians; and - setting the policy for rebalancing between asset classes.

-The Investment Committee shall generally monitor the performance of the investment manager in relation to the portfolios under its control and shall:

-- establish a benchmark consistent with the overall investment objectives for performance of each portfolio and appoint a company (or person) to measure performance of each portfolio against that benchmark; - review performance of each portfolio against the benchmark agreed for that portfolio between the Trustee and the relevant investment manager; - hold regular meetings with the investment manager to discuss performance, objectives (long and short-term), any divergence, and any other relevant issues, and hold meetings as necessary with the custodians (if they are not represented by the investment manager); and - appoint and manage consultants for specific limited projects to assist with the above.

-The Investment Committee shall generally review all investment related matters concerning the ITB Pension Funds and shall, as and when it considers appropriate (or at any time at the request of the Trustee), make recommendations to the Trustee about actions or changes that should be taken or made.
-Such investment related matters include:

-- developments in and application of relevant laws, regulations, policy, and best practice in connection with pensions related investments; and - any other relevant matters related to the investments.
+- making investment decisions in accordance with the investment objectives and strategic asset allocations but not those which are required to be taken by an authorised person under section 191 of the Financial Services Act 1986; - oversight and management of responsibilities for investment risk and opportunities in relation to climate change, environment, social and governance; - approving transfers of assets; - monitor the performance of the investment managers in relation to the portfolios under their control; - establish a benchmark consistent with the overall investment objectives for performance of each portfolio and appoint a company (or person) to measure performance of each portfolio against that benchmark; - review performance of each portfolio against the benchmark agreed for that portfolio between the Trustee and the relevant investment manager; - hold regular meetings with the investment manager to (i) discuss performance, objectives (long and short-term), any divergence, and any other relevant issues, and (ii) monitor voting and engagement activities carried out on the Trustee's behalf, engage regarding expectations in relation to stewardship, and encourage improvements in stewardship practices; - regularly monitor the performance, service and credit risk of the Buy-in Provider and hold meetings as necessary with it; - review all investment related matters concerning the ITB Pension Funds and, as and when it considers appropriate (or at any time at the request of the Trustee), make recommendations to the Trustee about actions or changes that should be taken or made.
+Such investment related matters include developments in and application of relevant laws, regulations, policy, and best practice in connection with pensions related investments and any other matters related to the investments; - review all Pension Regulator's Codes of Practice matters concerning the ITB Pension Funds and, as and when considered appropriate (or at any time at the request of the Trustee), make recommendations to the Trustee about actions or changes that should be taken or made; - appoint, manage and dismiss advisers and service providers where considered necessary to assist with the above.

-The Investment Committee shall have the power to authorise the Director of the ITB Pension Funds to sign and execute documents on their behalf in order to implement decisions taken by them.
+The Joint Management Committee shall have the power to authorise the Director of the ITB Pension Funds to sign and execute documents on its behalf in order to implement decisions taken by the Joint Management Committee.